 Procrastination.
 Teachers advise against it, parents yell at us for it, overachievers scoff at the thought of it.
-Well, to all of the naysayers out there, I love to procrastinate.
-It’s where I get most of my most creative ideas.
+Well, to all of the naysayers out there, I declare, I love to procrastinate.
+It’s where I get my most creative ideas.

-Let me explain how I got to this point; where I chose to write an op-ed on writing an op-ed an hour before the op-ed’s due.
+Let me explain how I got to this point, where I chose to write an op-ed on writing an op-ed an hour before the op-ed is due.

-It’s February 1st or so and my teacher assigns me an essay due on the 22nd.
+It’s the first of the month, and my teacher assigns me an essay due on the twenty-second.
 No biggie.
-I’ve still got time.
+I’ve got loads of time.

-February 14, my teacher tells the class that we can start setting up conferences with him to make sure that our essay is going on the right track.
-I realize that I haven’t even fully chosen a topic for my essay yet, let alone start it.
+On the fourteenth, my teacher tells the class that we can start setting up conferences with him to make sure our essays are on the right track.
+I haven’t even chosen a topic for my essay yet, let alone started it.

-It’s February 21, the night before the essay due and what am I doing?
-Not working on the essay that’s for damn sure.
-Instead, I feel like it’s a great time to rewatch an episode of “Jane the Virgin” on Netflix.
-The episode ends.
-I finally decide that I should be the “good student” that my parents think I am and finally work on this godforsaken essay that has been assigned to me from the gates of hell.
-I grab my computer, ready to start working but wait, I look to the corner of my Netflix page and there it is, the 20 second countdown until the next episode automatically starts playing!
-I begin to rethink my entire life.
+It’s the twenty-first, the night before the essay is due, and what am I doing?
+Not working on the essay, that’s for damn sure.
+Instead, I’ve decided it’s a great time to re-watch an episode of “Jane the Virgin” on Netflix.
+The show ends.
+I resolve to be the “good student” my parents think I am and finally get to work on this godforsaken essay.
+I grab my computer, but wait – there it is, in the corner of my Netflix page: the 20-second countdown until the next episode automatically begins!

 Sure, procrastination doesn’t work for everyone.
-It can lead some to turn in sub-par work and cause an unnecessary amount of stress that can easily be avoided.
+It can lead to turning in sub-par work and unnecessary stress.
 I get that.
-But does it really deserve all of the bad rap it gets?
-Ashton College had released a study stating that those who are active procrastinators are often benefitted by “better decisions, increased creativity, fewer unnecessary tasks, and increased insight.”
+But does it really deserve the bad rap it gets?
+Ashton College released a study stating that procrastinators are often benefited by “better decisions, increased creativity, fewer unnecessary tasks, and increased insight.”

 People often disregard procrastination and look past its true beauty.
 It helps us manage delay and feel a greater sense of happiness and success.
-However, it becomes a dilemma if you don’t care about the task at hand from the beginning, have no intention of providing your best work, and are just hoping for the best.
+However, it becomes a problem if you don’t care about the task or have no intention of providing your best work.

-Procrastination isn’t something new to me, nor to my peers.
-After all, out of the 1,300 high school and college students surveyed by StudyMode, 87% have that they procrastinate on their school work.
-Though studies show that more than half of students, like myself, procrastinate, does it mean that they all do it well?
-HELL NO. But as stated before, it takes time to perfect.
-Procrastination is different for everyone, and it takes time for each person to find how to make it work for their benefit.
-If Abraham Lincoln and Martin Luther King Jr. can do it, so can we.
+Procrastination isn’t new to me or my peers.
+After all, out of the 1,300 high school and college students polled by StudyMode, 87 percent claimed they procrastinate on school work.
+Does it mean that they all do it well?
+No way.
+It takes time to perfect, and one must learn how to make it work to their benefit.
+But if Abraham Lincoln and Martin Luther King Jr. can do it, so can we.